bernhardAxonIvy/doc/source/engine-guide/configuration/translation-service/index.rst

 Certain features require the integrated Translation Service of the Axon Ivy Engine to be configured.

-For example, translating Content Objects with the :ref:`translation-wizard` in the :ref:`cms-editor` or translating text fields when creating :ref:`Portal
+For example, translating Content Objects with the :ref:`Translation Wizard
+<translation-wizard>` in the :ref:`cms-editor` or translating text fields when
-<portal-guide>` components.
+creating :ref:`Portal <portal-guide>` components.

 The Translation Service can be configured in the :file:`ivy.yaml` per Security System.
 To enable these features, the `DefaultInstance` must be defined, and the